Antony Penrose: Career

 Penrose's mother was his first mentor and main inspiration.
 The first camera he used was a Kodak with a 120 roll film, which produced 2 1/4-inch square negatives.
 At 14, whilst on a family visit, Penrose took some of his first amateur photographs of Picasso.
-In 1962, he and his mother went on a photography trip to Zimbabwe – but Miller fell ill and so left it to Antony to take the pictures which she could not using her Zeiss Contax.
-She told him "If you drop the camera I will break your neck".
+In 1962, he and his mother went on a photography trip to Zimbabwe – but Miller fell ill and so left it to Antony to take pictures, using her Zeiss Contax.

 In the late 1960s Penrose took pictures of famous artists including Picasso, Joan Miró and Man Ray.
 Penrose's first career move was in agriculture, which he interrupted to spend several years on a round-the-world trip in a Land Rover with his friends Robert Braden and Peter Comrie, cousin Dominic Penrose, and his late wife Suzanna.
 During this period he took many photos for Farmers Weekly magazine.
 Later on, Penrose was introduced to film-making, working on films such as Kings Horses and Migrate to Survive.
 He established Penrose Film Productions Ltd which primarily focuses on documentaries, technical films and drama shorts.

 Following the death of his mother, a cache of her work was discovered in the attic of the family home by Penrose's late wife Suzanna.
 It contained some 60,000 negatives, prints and manuscripts, out of which he and Suzanna created the Lee Miller Archives.
 Penrose has since written numerous books, articles and two plays on the subject of his parents and their associates.
 He is most notable for his 1985 book, The Lives of Lee Miller.

-The discovery of Miller's work is said to have given Penrose a new perspective on his mother, who struggled with alcoholism and depression when she was alive.
-"She was a useless drunk... most of the time she was demanding and feckless and throwing dramas at every possible thing", he once commented.
+This biography of his mother is the basis for the 2023 film, Lee, starring Kate Winslet.
+The discovery of Miller's work is said to have given Penrose a new perspective on his mother, who struggled with post-traumatic stress disorder, alcohol dependence and depression after the war, when he was born and grew up.

 Penrose now gives lectures worldwide on photography, fine art and his parents' work to museums and photographic societies and is accredited by the National Association of Decorative and Fine Arts Societies.
 He is a director of the Farley Arts Trust, a registered charity, which he founded to promote arts education in schools.

-The trust holds the annual Farleys Yard Arts Award for GCSE and A-level work from several local comprehensive schools.
+The former home of Lee Miller and Roland Penrose, Farleys, has since been converted into a house museum, archive and gallery.